sdevisch/hello_spark/README.md

-# Hello World with Apache Spark
+# Hello Spark: A practical guide with runnable examples and summaries

-This repository contains Hello World examples for Apache Spark in both Python (PySpark) and Scala.
-These examples demonstrate basic Spark operations including RDD transformations, actions, DataFrame operations, and SQL queries.
+This repository is an end-to-end learning path for Apache Spark and related Python tooling.
+Each part has:
+- A runnable script that demonstrates the concepts
+- A concise markdown overview in `docs/` so you can learn without running code

+Start with the overview docs, then optionally run the scripts.

 ## Prerequisites